alpheios-project/documentation/development/alignment-editor.md

 ### Text Input Sources
 1. Must accept input of source and translation text in both plain text and TEI XML
 1. Must accept input of multiple translations per source text in multiple languages
-1. Must segment and tokenize input text using language and format appropriate algorithms
+1. Must tokenize input text into words using language and format appropriate algorithms
 1. Must preserve line breaks in input
+1. Must consider input source and translation text to be a single "chunk" of text to be aligned regardless of how many sentences are contained in either.
+(Alignment is word level only, not first sentence, then word).
-1. Must allow user to edit segmentation and tokenization results **before they start aligning a text**
+1. Must allow user to edit tokenization results **before they start aligning a text**
 1. Must allow user to edit line breaks **at any point during alignment**
-1. Should support retrieval of input text from a [DTS API endpoint](https://distributed-text-services.github.io/specifications/)
+1. May support retrieval of input text from a [DTS API endpoint](https://distributed-text-services.github.io/specifications/)
+1. May impose restrictions on the length of allowed input text.

-## Alignment Features
+### Alignment Interface

 1. Must support the same alignment workflows as the 1.0 Editor:
     1. Workflow 1 New Alignment starting from Source